 How is the New Microsoft Stream Different from Classic Stream?

 Nevertheless, the merging between Classic Stream and SharePoint isn’t simple and there are gaps between the two.
 Based on the feature list provided by Microsoft and our research, we can summarize that the new Microsoft Stream:

-- Will have no pre-encoding and caching for large files.
+- Does not have pre-encoding and caching for large files.
 Read more about video playback in the Nw Microsoft Stream.

-- Will have video transcripts in English only (that to if live transcriptions was turned on at the time of recording) and no transcripts in multiple languages for the time being.
+- It only has transcriptions for Teams' meetings only (that to if live transcriptions was turned on at the time of recording) and no transcripts in multiple languages for uploaded videos for the time being.
 Read more about transcripts in the New Microsoft Stream.

-- Will not support manual uploading of transcripts.
+- Does not support manual uploading of transcripts or closed captions.

 - Does not support editing of transcripts.

 - Does not have the option for video embedding for anonymous viewing.
 Only authenticated Office 365 users from your organization can view the video wherever it is embedded.

 - Does not support quizzes or forms within videos.